Ly0n/awesome-robotic-tooling/README.md

 * [CarND-Functional-Safety-Project](https://github.com/udacity/CarND-Functional-Safety-Project) - Create functional safety documents in this Udacity project
 * [Automotive Grade Linux](https://www.automotivelinux.org/) - Automotive Grade Linux is a collaborative open source project that is bringing together automakers, suppliers and technology companies to accelerate the development and adoption of a fully open software stack for the connected car
 * [safe_numerics](https://github.com/boostorg/safe_numerics) - Replacements to standard numeric types which throw exceptions on errors

-### Real-Time Kernels
-* [ELISA](https://elisa.tech/) -  Project is to make it easier for companies to build and certify Linux-based safety-critical applications – systems whose failure could result in loss of human life, significant property damage or environmental damage
-* [PREEMPT_RT kernel patch](https://wiki.linuxfoundation.org/realtime/documentation/start) - Aim of the PREEMPT_RT kernel patch is to minimize the amount of kernel code that is non-preemptible.

 ## Awesome
 * [awesome-safety-critical](https://github.com/stanislaw/awesome-safety-critical) - List of resources about programming practices for writing safety-critical software.